googleapis/python-spanner/docs/client-usage.rst

       credentials=AnonymousCredentials()
   )

-To use an emulator via an environmental variable, set the `SPANNER_EMULATOR_HOST` environmental variable to the emulator endpoint:
+To use an emulator via an environment variable, set the `SPANNER_EMULATOR_HOST` environment variable to the emulator endpoint:

 .. code::